How Nutrition North Canada works

 For profit businesses must pass on the full subsidy to consumers.

-If you have a business or charitable organization that operates in or serves one or more of our eligible communities and are interested in registering with NNC, visit Accessing the retail subsidy.
+If you have a business or charitable organization that operates in or serves one or more of our eligible communities and are interested in registering with NNC, visit Accessing the subsidy.

 How to access the subsidy

-If you live in an eligible Northern community, there are 3 ways you can access the subsidy.
+If you live in an eligible northern community, there are 3 ways you can access the subsidy.

 Shopping at a registered retailer or local food grower